 The study of the past challenges the intellect, builds the imagination and encourages critical thinking.
-To study history is to comprehend the human condition and to acquire the tools to live a more worthwhile life.
+Students will earn a history degree with us and learn to comprehend the human condition and to acquire the tools to live a more worthwhile life.

 Each year, the William A. Settle award and the Bessie McAlpine Sullins award are given to outstanding history majors and the Kimberly S. Hanger prize is given for outstanding compositions.
 A chapter of Phi Alpha Theta, a national history honorary organization, is established on campus.